 - Men can treat hypogonadism with the help of lifestyle adjustments or testosterone replacement therapy (TRT).

 What Is the Number One Cause of Low Testosterone?

-There’s no number one cause for low testosterone, as different factors can bring about the condition.
+The number one cause of low testosterone is not easy to determine, as different factors can bring about the condition.

 You can develop hypogonadism if you experience an accident, illness, damage to the hypothalamus or the pituitary gland, or if you were born with certain medical conditions.

 It can affect young men, children, and teenagers as well.